bluvectorcyber/submit-files/README.md

 ```

 ## Register for BluVector Malware Analysis Portal Access
 To use the BluVector Malware Analysis Portal you must register with BluVector and receive a Username and Password.
-You can register for free access at https://www.bluvector.io.
+You can register for free access at https://www.bluvector.io/trial.
+Users are limited to 25 file submissions per day.
+To request a higher limit please contact info@bluvector.io.

 ## Use
 After installing the package a command line interface is available.